nirmal-25/nirmal-25.github.io/content/projects/image-caption.md

 showInProjects: true
 ---

 LSTM (RNN) implementation for image captioning on VizWiz-Captions dataset.
-A GLOVE model is used for word embedding, and a pre-trained Inception V3 model (on ImageNet) is used for transfer learning
+Used GLOVE model for word embedding and an Inception V3 model pretrained on ImageNet for transfer learning